DAC - Analog outputs

 Parameters

-• output: the analog output channel (0 to 3)
+• output: the analog output channel number

-• voltage: the value to output in volts (-5V to 5V, saturated if over- / under-voltage)
+• voltage: the value to output in volts

 void Dac_SetValue(unsigned int output, unsigned int value, unsigned int device=0);Code language: C++ (cpp)

-value=0 → output = -5V, value=65535 → output = 5V
+value = 0 → output = -5V, value = 65535 → output = 5V (on B-Box RCP 3.0)

 Parameters

-• output: the analog output channel (0 to 3)
+• output: the analog output channel number

-• value: the raw 16-bit value, saturated if overflow
+• value: the raw 16-bit or 12-bit value to output